firerish/fin_simulator/README.md

 ## User Guide

-Disclaimer: I am not an accountant, or a financial advisor, or a tax expert of any kind.
+***Disclaimer**: I am not an accountant, or a financial advisor, or a tax expert of any kind.
 I do not claim that this spreadsheet accounts for all situations or taxes, or that its forecasts are accurate.
 This is not a professionally developed financial planning tool.
 I developed it for my own use, based on my own research, and it likely has errors and omissions.
 I recommend doing your own research and consulting with professional tax and financial advisors on your particular situation.
 Please let me know if you find any issues.
-I'm /u/firerish on reddit.
+I'm [/u/firerish](http://www.reddit.com/u/firerish) on reddit.*

-#### Introduction
+### Introduction

 The main point of this exercise is to experiment with different ways to use your money and see how they play out in your retirement.
 You can let it sit in your bank account and lose buying power to inflation, or you may invest it in real estate, in the stock market, or in pension funds.
 This simulator assumes a constant yearly growth rate for things like inflation, investments, and other factors.
 You specify those rates so you can see what happens if inflation is higher, investments grow slower, etc. I recommend entering conservative figures.
 Use the worst plausible growth rates to stress test your scenarios.
 My next project is to run scenarios based on historical data, but for now it's up to you to come up with realistic growth rates (hint: the past ten years are not the norm).
 Also note that I'm not using the usual "safe withdrawal rate".
 Instead, the simulation takes as much as it needs from various funds to pay for the specified expenses.
 If it runs out of money before age 90, the scenario failed.

-#### Before you start
+### Before you start

 - Before you do anything else, make your own copy of this spreadsheet.
 You won't be able to run your own scenarios otherwise.
 - I plan to fix bugs and add new features for some time.
 Come back here every once in a while to check the version (and the change log at the bottom of this page).
 - This spreadsheet runs on Google App Scripts, so in order to run it you need to give it permission.
 Google will walk you through that process the first time you hit "run".
 Be aware that it will say that you're entering an insecure page (this is Google making sure you know what you're doing).
 Before giving permision you should take a look at the code by going to Tools -> Script Editor and verify that it doesn't do anything nefarious.
 I didn't write anything objectionable (other than the quality of the code), but you may be looking at a copy modified by someone with bad intentions.

-#### Parameters
+### Parameters

 On the left of the "Params" tab you'll find the basic parameters.
 I'll explain the non-obvious here:
 - **Initial savings**: How much money you have sitting in your bank account